 10The major NW‑facing limestone scarp and the small opposite fault‑related scarps in central area of the massif (Buila Pass) are dissected by a total number of 47 steep dry valleys.
 These minor landforms indicate the most retreated sections of the limestone scarps.
 We synthesized data by grouping the SDVs according to their spatial distribution and calculating the median values of the key morphometric parameters (tab.
 1).

 13Slope is an essential morphometric parameter of the SDVs and is commonly high, according to the parallel‑retreat character of limestone caprock.
 The valleys are steep, with average slope ranging between 35° and 50°.
-The 'Hornurile Popii' tectonic‑karst corridors in Mt Piatra are atypical dry valleys.
-Their development might be due to some parallel reverse faults that occurred by major compression during the Late Cretaceous tectogenesis (Iancu et al., 2005).
-Tectonic relaxation controlled by the scarp retreat process has moved the fault walls off from each other and the deep dry valleys formed.
-Maximum slope usually exceeds 40° and even 60°, except for the tectonic‑karst corridorsin Mt Piatra, with 25°‑30°.
+The 'Hornurile Popii' tectonic‑karst corridors in Mt.
+Piatra are atypical dry valleys.
+Their development might be due to some parallel reverse faults probably inherited since the Late Cretaceous tectogenesis (Iancu et al., 2005).
+Tectonic relaxation related to post-Sarmatian extensional events, and then controlled by the scarp retreat process, has moved the fault walls off from each other and the deep dry valleys formed.
+Maximum slope usually exceeds 40° and even 60°, except for the tectonic‑karst corridorsin Mt.
+Piatra, with 25°‑30°.
 The azimuth pattern was included in the structural analysis, in relation to tectonic features.

 14The morphometric patterns of the SDVs were graphically illustrated on the longitudinal profiles (fig. 3).
 All the profiles were scale‑fit for an easier interpretation and grouped according to their spatial development across the NW‑facing main scarp and the two opposite‑facing minor scarps in Buila Pass.